khalidelaggan/digital-canada-ca/content/en/blog/posts/CDS-gets-its-first-CEO.md

 ---
 title: 'CDS gets its first Chief Executive Officer, Aaron Snow'
 description: >-
-  We are thrilled to have Aaron Snow join us at CDS.
+  We are thrilled to have Aaron Snow join us at CDS .
 As our first CEO, Aaron will have a key role helping departments make better use of digital, to better serve Canadians.
 author: 'Anatole Papadopoulos, Executive director'